Alex Ovechkin reaches 800 career goals with hat trick

-CHICAGO (AP) — Washington Capitals star Alex Ovechkin became the third NHL player to reach 800 career goals when he scored three times Tuesday night at Chicago.
+Ovechkin became the third NHL player to reach 800 career goals when he scored three times Tuesday night, touching off a wild celebration for his team and an appreciative Chicago crowd.

+“Soon as it happened, kind of relief,” Ovechkin said after Washington’s 7-3 win over the Blackhawks.
+“Kind of happiness in general.”

 Ovechkin scored on his first two shots, beating Blackhawks goaltender Petr Mrazek 24 seconds into the game before stuffing one home on a power play with 11:46 left in the first period.
-The 37-year-old winger then completed his 29th career hat trick when he sent a rebound over a sprawled Mrazek 6:34 into the third.
+The 37-year-old winger then completed his 29th career hat trick when he knocked Anthony Mantha’s pass over a sprawled Mrazek 6:34 into the third.

+“When he got the first goal today, I was like, ‘This is the night,’” teammate Evgeny Kuznetsov said.

-The rest of the Capitals poured onto the ice to celebrate after the historic goal, and the United Center crowd responded by throwing their hats down and chanting “Ovi!
-Ovi!”
+The rest of the Capitals jumped off the bench to celebrate after the milestone goal, and hats rained down on the ice from the crowd of 16,181.
+Fans in Chicago then chanted “Ovi!
+Ovi!” — drawing a wave from Ovechkin.

-Ovechkin moved within one goal of Gordie Howe for second all-time.
-Wayne Gretzky has the record with 894 goals.
+The star forward moved within one goal of Gordie Howe for second all-time.
+Wayne Gretzky holds the record with 894 goals.

+When it was over, Ovechkin jumped onto the ice one last time to salute the cheering fans.
+He then gave his stick to a boy wearing a Capitals jersey above the tunnel to the visiting locker room.

+Shortly after he got to the back, he was showered with beer by his chanting teammates.
+Goaded into making a speech, Ovechkin said it was special to accomplish the feat with the team.

 Ovechkin has seven goals in his last four games and a team-high 20 on the season.
 His previous four goals were all empty-netters.